beam-ucla/beam-website/about.md

 ## What about COVID-19?
 Is BEAM still active?

 Yes!
-While we can't do site visits in-person at the moment, we are still planning on teaching in the fall.
+While we can't do site visits in-person at the moment, we are still teaching our lessons virtually this fall.
 All our lessons and curriculum meetings will take place over Zoom throughout fall quarter.
 We're working on adapting our existing lesson plans and developing new ones that will work well in a virtual format.

 ## Why should I join BEAM?